OpenLocalizationOrg/PowerShell-Docs/dsc/lnxGettingStarted.md

 Run the following command to push the DSC configuration to the Linux node.

-`Start-DSCConfiguration -Path:"C:\temp" -cimsession:$sess -wait -verbose`
+`Start-DscConfiguration -Path:"C:\temp" -CimSession:$Sess -Wait -Verbose`

 ### Distribute the configuration with a pull server